-Heather was previously a classroom educator; she taught in the Montessori method (AMS), and created and ran an independent alternative Kindergarten and pre-Kindergarten from 1992 - 1996.
-A graduate with honors of Chicago's Academy for the Arts, where she studied music and creative writing, she won a National Academy of Poets award in her teens.
-She continued her education at Shimer College, studying literature, erotic spirituality and sociology, then later studied at the Midwest Montessori Teacher Training Center.
-In addition, she is trained as a facilitator for Teen Talking Circles.
+Heather was previously a classroom educator and taught in the Montessori method (AMS), and created and ran an independent preschool from 1992 - 1996.
+A graduate with honors of Chicago's Academy for the Arts, where they studied music and creative writing, Heather won a National Academy of Poets award in her teens.
+They continued their education at Shimer College, studying literature and sociology, then later studied at the Midwest Montessori Teacher Training Center.
+In addition, Heather is trained as a facilitator for Teen Talking Circles.

 Isabella Rotman, our artist-in-residence, is a Chicago cartoonist and illustrator from Maine who truly cares about your genital well being.
 She is the author of the queer and quirky sexual health book You’re So Sexy When You Aren’t Transmitting STDs and a recent graduate from the School of the Art Institute of Chicago.
 Other than educational comics, Isabella’s art is usually about the ocean, mermaids, crushing loneliness, people in the woods, or sex.
 If any of the above interests you then you may enjoy her self published comics or blog ThisMightHurt.Tumblr.com.

 Jacob has been a Scarleteen volunteer since 2007 and is an aspiring feminist community activist and Architectural Engineering student based in Leeds, UK.
 He finds respite in quality conversation time with old friends, painting, designing websites, reading poetry, singing with his guitar, studying in big old libraries and taking afternoon tea.
 Jacob answers questions on relationships, gender identity, GLBT community and sexual orientation, adds to graphic design for Scarleteen and does outreach and networking in the UK.